Ritz Carlton Singapore Brunch

-Ritz Carlton Singapore is a restaurant in the posh hotel right near the water.
+Ritz Carlton Singapore is a restaurant in the posh hotel right near the Marina Bay Sands.
 The Ritz hotel is a luxury hotel where rooms start at a $500 night.
-When we were researching our Asia trip, we noticed that Singapore was home to many buffets, some of which run every day.
+When we were researching our Asia trip, we noticed that Singapore was home to many high end buffets, some of which run every day.
 The buffets are higher end affairs, not cheap all you can eat places.
 This shocked us as we did not expect this to occur in such a small country.
 We are big seafood and Foie Gras fans, so we looked for the highest end buffet with these goodies.
 18 hours later, we arrived for our next adventure…

 Salad and appetizers: Fresh Fruit, Smoked salmon, Shrimp Salads, Shaved Pork Salad, Beef Carpaccio with Sweet and Sour Sauce, Sauteed Scallops, Ahi Tuna, prosciutto, and more

 High quality deli meats or charcuterie, jamon freshly cut off the hoof.